 n = mXd-1

 2.3.8.
-Sensory analyzes Flour
+Sensory analysis Flour

 Sensory analysis is a tasting test organized with a group of mothers and children meeting a certain number of criteria.
 Three flour samples were distributed in 40 households (40 mothers and 40 children constituting sampling).
 The subject of study and the administration of boilers were explained to mothers.
-The mothers gave their appreciation in relation to the color, the taste and the texture of the porridge on a scale at 03 points (1 = hates, 2 = loves slightly and 3 = likes extremely) with the choice of a porridge as preference.
-The appreciation of children was evaluated by their facial expression to taking porridge on a 03 -point scale compared to the smell and taste (Mouquet et al., 1998).
+The mothers gave their appreciation in relation to the color, taste, and texture of the porridge on a scale at 03 points (1 = hates, 2 = loves slightly and 3 = likes extremely) with the choice of a porridge as preference.
+The appreciation of children was evaluated by their facial expression to taking porridge on a 03-point scale compared to the smell and taste (Mouquet et al., 1998).

 2.3.9.Statistical data analyzes

 The Microsoft Office Excel 2007 software was used for data entry, statistical analysis and construction of graphics and tables.
-SPSS 20.0 software has been used for means -sized comparison analysis through the descriptive analysis and the meaning of results was defined at 5 %.
+SPSS 20.0 software has been usedsized means-sized comparison analysis through the descriptive analysis and the meaning of results was defined at 5 %.

 3.RESULTS AND DISCUSSION